jmbosnich/jmbosnich.github.io/content/pages/about.md

 draft: false
 ---

-Hi and welcome!
+Hello, and welcome!
 My name is Jonathan, but everyone calls me Jonny.

 I have a broad background that spans the spectrum of STEM, including theoretical mathematics, computational science, and hands-on engineering.
 I accomplished this by completing a B.A. in mathematics and B.S. in mechanical engineering at the University of Colorado, Boulder.
 In graduate school at Northwestern University, my interests have gravitated more towards the theoretical side of things, but while still being within reaching distance from real-world application.
 In particular, I'm passionate about systems and control theory, which I believe strikes this balance perfectly.